Dialectical Behavior Therapy Programs in New Jersey (DBT)

-Clients in both the full DBT and Mental Health DBT informed track will learn skills from the following modules:
+Clients in the DBT program will learn skills from the following modules:

-Emotion Regulation is an extensive unit that teaches clients about their emotions.
-Detailed attention is spent helping clients understand the process of emotion as well as how to reduce emotional sensitivity by preventative strategies.
-Client will also learn how to reduce and let go of emotional intensity through mindfulness and behavioral techniques.
+- Emotion Regulation is an extensive unit that teaches clients about their emotions.
+Detailed attention is given to helping clients understand the process of emotion as well as how to reduce emotional sensitivity by preventative strategies.
+Clients will also learn how to reduce and let go of emotional intensity through mindfulness and behavioral techniques.

-Clients in both programs will have an individual therapist who meets with them once per week.
-The difference between DBT and Mental Health DBT informed is that clients in DBT have a homework group and a skills practice group.
-Clients in Mental Health DBT informed have a process group instead of the homework group.
+Clients in the program will have an individual therapist who meets with them once per week.
+Clients in DBT have a homework group and a skills practice group.
+They also have a process group instead of the homework group.
 DBT Clients have an individual therapist that targets behaviors in individual sessions using diary cards and chain analysis, provides phone coaching, and meets on a DBT consultation team once per week.
 Phone coaching is a service where a client can contact their individual therapist for coaching outside of program hours and receive help and feedback about how to generalize skills into the real world.

-Regardless of what problems you may have and what you are working through in your life, GenPsych’s DBT programs can help you.
-With a passionate, dedicated, and caring staff, clients find that despite initial feelings of hopelessness and helplessness they are supported in starting to build a life worth living one day at a time.
+Regardless of what problems you may have and what you are working through in your life, GenPsych’s DBT program can help you.
+With a passionate, dedicated, and caring staff, clients find that despite initial feelings of hopelessness and helplessness, they are supported in starting to build a life worth living one day at a time.

-DBT/Mental Health DBT Informed Partial Care Programs are a 5 1/2 hour / 5 days a week, program for adults that runs from 10 a.m. to 3:30 p.m.
+- DBT Partial Care Program is a 5 1/2 hour, 5 days a week program for adults that runs from 10 a.m. to 3:30 p.m.
 Monday through Thursday and 10 a.m. to 3 p.m. on Friday.

-DBT/Mental Health DBT informed Intensive Outpatient Programs are a 3 hour / 3 days a week treatment available Monday, Wednesday, Friday from 10 a.m. to 1 p.m. for adults and Mondays, Wednesdays, and Thursdays from 4 p.m. to 6 p.m. for adolescents.
+- DBT Intensive Outpatient Program is a 3 hour, 3 days a week treatment available Monday, Wednesday, and Friday from 10 a.m. to 1 p.m. for adults and Monday, Wednesday, and Thursday from 4 p.m. to 6 p.m. for adolescents.

 Transportation is available to qualified program attendees.